 - mapping the people, process, systems, contracts and asset related issues around potential operational remodelling

-- beginning to think about the financial reporting implications of operational decisions.
+- thinking about the financial reporting implications of operational decisions.

-The depreciation of sterling will make UK assets more attractive to overseas investors, while the uncertainty will provide opportunities for those willing to take a risk on Brexit.
-As such there is likely to be opportunities for those wishing to enter or exit markets.
+The depreciation of Sterling will make UK assets more attractive to overseas investors.
+The uncertainty will also provide opportunities for those willing to take a risk on Brexit.
+This means there will be opportunities for those wishing to enter or exit markets.